mrdunker/Advanced_Physical_Design_using_OpenLANE-Sky130/README.md

 Here we will load the **poly.mag** file into Magic.
 Now we find the error by moving the cursor and find **box** area.
 We find out that Poly.9 is violated due to the spacing between polyres and poly.We need to fix this.<br />

-The polysilicon and polyres distance should be 22u bit is being shown as around 17u,and no errors.
-So we should go to the syk130 tech file and modify as below.<br />
+The polysilicon and polyres distance should be 22u is being shown as around 17u,and no errors.
+So we should go to the sky130 tech file and modify as below.<br />

 ```